What CRC Actually Reviews

 Desynchronisation

-When timing slips, outcomes follow.
+When timing slips, payroll outcomes no longer reflect what actually happened.

-EVENT TIMING VALIDATION
+PAYROLL EVENT TIMING VALIDATION

 SEQUENCE & ORDER CHECKS